Transactional messages

 Maybe we can help?

-If you're still unsure whether your messages qualify as transactional, reach out to Falu support, and we'd be happy to advise.
+If you're still unsure whether your messages qualify as transactional, reach out to Falu Support, and we'd be happy to advise.